sarisabban/SinfNet/README.md

 ### Detection
 If you just want to run a detection without developing a dataset nor re-training the network you can just run this command right now using the weights of our trained network.
-1. [Download](https://www.dropbox.com/sh/h6tjfbh3wymxze1/AABN1FslPRjgCnF-5S2i5jEpa?dl=0) the relevent weights file.
+1. Download the relevent weights file, links availabe above.
-2. If you are going to use YOLOv3 then modify the config.json file to point to the weights file.
-If you are going to use YOLOv2 then just use the command (no need to modify the config.json file).

-3. Run image detection using the following command:
+2. Run image detection using the following command:

 `python3 YOLOv2.py -d WEIGHTS.h5 FILENAME`